-The Best Prepared Meal Delivery Subscriptions, According To A Picky Editor
+The Best Prepared Meal Delivery Subscriptions, Reviewed By A Picky Eater

 Best For: Fans of having lots of options without doing the work

 Freshly is the expertly created microwaveable meal subscription service I'm sure you've seen in all your Instagram ads — I know I have!
-Whether you're looking for gluten-free, vegan, vegetarian, keto, soy-free,
+Whether you're looking for gluten-free, vegan, vegetarian, keto, or soy-free, Freshly has so many meals to choose from.

 Don't be fooled by the visuals!
 While being the closest to resemble traditional frozen meals, Freshly is the subscription service I ended up choosing.
 With a wide variety of meals that consider dietary restrictions and preferences, the likelihood of choosing the same few meals every week is low.
 And even if you choose the same ones (because you're comforted by routine), they're so good you won't even mind.
 Depending on the calorie count, some meals are good for lunch and others for dinner, but both filled me up surprisingly well.
 With Freshly, the likelihood of loving at least most of my meal was very high.
 This hit all of my must-haves: full of calories, low-effort, texture-friendly, and delicious.

 Drawbacks: It took a while to see what I actually liked from the menu and what I didn't.
 There were lots of times that I didn't enjoy the sides at all, but the main protein of the dish was good.
-It's probably the most expensive of the services here, but I consider it well worth it.
+If you're recovering from an Eating Disorder, the calorie count on the online menu might be triggering — It's not as in-your-face as RealEats was though, you have to scroll a bit more.

+Freshly is the expertly created microwaveable meal subscription service I'm sure you've seen in all your Instagram ads — I know I have!
+Whether you're looking for gluten-free, vegan, vegetarian, keto, or soy-free, Freshly has so many meals to choose from.

+Drawbacks: It took a while to see what I actually liked from the menu and what I didn't.
+There were lots of times that I didn't enjoy the sides at all, but the main protein of the dish was good.
 If you're recovering from an Eating Disorder, the calorie count on the online menu might be triggering — It's not as in-your-face as RealEats was though, you have to scroll a bit more.

 At Refinery29, we’re here to help you navigate this overwhelming world of stuff.
 All of our market picks are independently selected and curated by the editorial team.
 The product details reflect the price and availability at the time of publication.
 If you buy something we link to on our site, Refinery29 may earn commission.